 Associate Professor Amanda Walker

-Associate Professor Amanda Walker is a Specialist in Palliative Medicine in the Southern Highlands of NSW who has led state-wide work in End-of-Life Care and Diagnostic Error at the Clinical Excellence Commission in NSW.
+Associate Professor Amanda Walker is a Specialist in Palliative Medicine in the Southern Highlands of New South Wales who has led state-wide work in end-of-life care and diagnostic error at the Clinical Excellence Commission in New South Wales.

 Her work as a Clinical Director at the Commission has primarily focused on the development of Clinical Care Standards, resources to support clinicians and managers addressing hospital acquired complications, and supporting clinicians to provide comprehensive care.